Welcome to Manatee Memorial Hospital

 Thank you for selecting Manatee Memorial as your hospital of choice.
 We appreciate the opportunity you have given us to provide the services ordered by your physician.
-It is our sincere goal to do so with kindness and compassion as we focus on the 60th Anniversary of our dedication to this community.
+We are committed to providing the best in quality medical care and patient safety in an atmosphere that is compassionate and professional.

 Should you have any concerns that our staff cannot resolve satisfactorily, you may call a special CEO hotline, dial 57201.
 From outside the facility, please dial 941-745-7201.
 You will receive a recorded greeting asking you to leave your name and room number with a message.
 You will receive a response within one working day or less.
 You may also contact me here.

-We are committed to providing the best in quality medical care and patient safety in an atmosphere that is compassionate and professional.
-Thank you for placing your trust in the people who are Manatee Memorial
+Thank you for placing your trust in the people who are Manatee Memorial Hospital.

 Chief Executive Officer Manatee Healthcare System

 We periodically conduct fire drills.
 If you hear an alarm, stay where you are.
 In the event of an actual emergency, hospital staff will notify you.

 Hospital policy discourages patients from bringing electrical appliances including hair dryers, curling irons, razors, radios, heating pads, portable heaters, VCRs, and other devices into the hospital.
 A physician’s order is necessary, and the appliance must pass an electrical safety check prior to use.
 Ask your nurse for an electrical safety check.